rundeck/rundeck/docs/en/01-getting-started/01-chapter1.md

 In addition, TCP port 22 needs to be open on the clients for SSH.

-Cients should be set up to allow the RunDeck server user to connect to the clients using SSH via public-key authentication.
+Clients should be set up to allow the RunDeck server user to connect to the clients using SSH via public-key authentication.
 It should not prompt for a password.
 See
 [Configure remote machine for SSH](#configuring-remote-machine-for-ssh)